aaiknn/OSINT/email-phone-address-etc.md

 * Sundowndev: [PhoneInfoga](https://github.com/sundowndev/PhoneInfoga): information gathering and OSINT framework for phones -- needs Firefox installed.
 * [Fone Finder](http://fonefinder.net/): a telephone search engine that returns the city, state, and country of any phone number in the world
 * AzizKpln: [Moriarty-Project](https://github.com/AzizKpln/Moriarty-Project): a tool which gives information on phone numbers
+* Megadose: [ignorant](https://github.com/megadose/ignorant): a tool which checks if a phone number is used on Amazon, Snapchat, and Instagram
 ### Payphone Directory
 Payphone locations for the USA, Canada, Germany, New Zealand, and a few other countries.
 [https://www.payphone-directory.org/](https://www.payphone-directory.org/)